Alain Koffi

-Alain Koffi (born 23 November 1983) is a French professional basketball player for Le Mans Sarthe of the LNB Pro A.
+Alain Koffi (born 23 November 1983) is a French former professional basketball player.

 Professional career

 Koffi was the French League French Player's MVP, in 2009.

 Koffi spent the 2019-20 season with BCM Gravelines-Dunkerque and averaged 8 points and 5 rebounds per game.
-He initially signed a two-month contract with Le Mans Sarthe, however, on October 8, 2020, he extended his contract until the end of the season.
+He initially signed a two-month contract with Le Mans Sarthe, however, on 8 October 2020 he extended his contract until the end of the season.

 French national team

 Koffi was a member of the senior French national basketball team.